hull/hull-connectors/packages/connectors/hull-website/assets/readme.md

 > Note: If you are using Google Tag Manager, make sure to checkout the Guide on [how to set up Hull.js with Google Tag Manager](https://www.hull.io/docs/guides/getting-started/setting-up-hull-js-with-google-tag-manager/)

+## General notes

+**Caching**

+Due to performance reasons the configuration of the Hull Website tag is cached for 5 minutes, so you may need to wait for your changes to take effect.
+This affects all settings of the connector.

+**Deactivation**

+When website connector is deactivated the Hull.js snippet won't run at all.
+No tracking will be performed and none of the additional scripts will be loaded to the page.

 # Tracking

 Tracking of web traffic is performed by Hull.js.
 To learn more about how it works, checkout the [Hull.js